Getting to the Core of Happiness

 • React/Respond: To stay alive, we must be quick to react.
 But, to live well and long, we must learn to respond to certain conditions.
 When we are threatened, our subconscious mind reacts.
 But, our conscious mind has us think about possible outcomes and effects so we can determine a better course of action.

 We typically associate reactions with something negative and responses with something positive, e.g., “He had a bad reaction to the bug bite.”
 “He responded well to the treatment.”
 When we react, we base our decisions on emotions and usually regret the outcome.
-When we respond, we think through the situation and are more often happier with the outcome.
+When we respond, we think through the situation and are happier with the outcome.

 • Memory storage: Our subconscious mind has auto-save and takes in every bit of information it encounters.
 Because it is our alert system, it takes in information through sight, sound, smell, taste, and touch.
 If the information is non-threatening, it’s filed away so we can call it up if we need it.
 If the information is interpreted as painful or a threat, it’s kept readily on hand as a reminder and means to avoid pain.
 Childbirth is an exception to this.
 If women remembered the pain of childbirth, they wouldn’t continue to have children, and we would become extinct.

 Storing information happens before we are born.
 Since this information is stored before our conscious mind develops, it is subconscious memory.
 Did you ever know something and not know how you knew it?
 Most likely, you took in the information before you were born or consciously aware.
-I will talk more about subconscious memory in future posts since much of what is stored in our subconscious mind has a direct effect on our happiness.

-• Infinite/Finite: How do you measure imagination, creativity, emotions, all the information we take in on a daily basis?
+• Infinite/Finite: How do you measure imagination, creativity, emotions, and all the information we take in on a daily basis?
 You can’t.
-Our subconscious mind is infinite as our soul is eternal.
+Our subconscious mind is as infinite as our soul is eternal.
 It has capacity beyond our awareness.
 Our conscious mind, however, can only comprehend so much information.
 We have a finite degree of comprehension and intellect.
 We can quantify our level of intelligence, but we cannot quantify the senses of our subconscious mind.

 It is in both our subconscious and conscious minds we find the means to and core of our happiness.
 We must maintain a good balance and a good relationship between them in order to maintain a good level of happiness.